-Once the application process is complete, students will automatically be considered for Pell Grants, Federal Stafford Loans, and all other major forms of financial aid, provided that funds are still available.
+Once the application process is complete, financial aid will be granted on a first-come, first-served basis subject to funds availability.
 Students are strongly encouraged to have their applications completed by March 31 of each year.

 Further information and application forms are available from the Office of Student Financial Aid.
-A list of scholarships available to UTSA students is published each semester in the Schedule of Classes.